 But with both campy and neurotic interpretations off the table, Moriarty seems to have provided his actors with very little additional direction.
 Chamblee Ferguson has proven himself more than our most likable comic actor — as his various Prosperos, Scrooges and Herr Ludwigs at the DTC attest.
 But without making Holmes obsessive-compulsive, self-tortured or silly, what’s left for him to work with?
 His Holmes is authoritative without being tyrannical, he’s as drily amusing as one would expect, but he’s also not particularly vivid.

 It’s Turner’s Irene Adler, though, who’s the most disappointingly colorless of the trio.
 Partly that’s because we never expect much drama from the dutiful Watson.
-Adler, meanwhile, is the opera diva, the sly, demanding, empowered female who’s supposed to add danger and unpredictability to the proceedings.
+Adler, in contrast, is the opera diva, the sly, demanding, empowered female who’s supposed to add sex, danger and unpredictability to the proceedings.
 But after some initial feints and counter-moves, this Adler becomes mostly a damsel in distress, and Turner practically makes her a jolly good pal about it all.
 There’s no sense of threat — either the cliched, dominatrix-seductress kind or the quietly-outwitting-the-mastermind kind.

 - TheaterJones review